You MUST be an IBCA Member to Nominate Players

 Winners in the Player of the Week are chosen each week from each of the IHSAA’s three districts.
 Girls winners will be chosen from now through the week following Feb.
-23. Boys winners will be chosen starting in two weeks and through the week following March 23.
+23. Boys winners will be chosen from now through the week following March 23.

 Oct.
 29-Nov.
 3 – District 1 girls: Darliesha Reed, Hammond Gavit.
 District 2 girls: Madison Jones, Western Boone.
 District 3 girls: Addy Blackwell, Bloomington South, and Amani Brown, Terre Haute South.

 Nov.
-5-10 – District 1: Sydney Freeman, Central Noble, and Dash Shaw, Gary West.
-District 2: Maggie Cora, Tri-West.
-District 3: Hannah Sisk, Princeton.
+5-10 – District 1 girls: Sydney Freeman, Central Noble, and Dash Shaw, Gary West.
+District 2 girls: Maggie Cora, Tri-West.
+District 3 girls: Hannah Sisk, Princeton.

 Nov.
 12-17 – District 1 girls: Sophie Bussard, Tippecanoe Valley.
 District 2 girls: Alaina Omonode, West Lafayette, and Cameron Tabor, New Castle.
 District 3 girls: Lilly Hatton, North Harrison.